Researchers use KaleidaGraph to analyze the brain's selection mechanism for preferential processing

 The data is output from the proprietary software used for the brain electrical digital signal processing in tab-delimited text files.
 Some minor pre-processing in Microsoft Excel is performed, then that file is opened directly by KaleidaGraph.

 Multi-dimensional data (time (milliseconds) x amplitude (microvolts) x location (128 scalp recording electrodes) x experimental condition or diagnostic group or combination (e.g. schizophrenia patients attending vs. patients not attending vs. control subjects attending and not attending)) is plotted.
 These are usually multiple (one for each recording electrode) time (x-axis) by voltage (y-axis) line overplots (one-line-type for each group in each condition).

-“We quickly generate time x voltage plots of human brain electrical activity using KaleidaGraph,” states Geoffrey Potts, Assistant Professor, Rice University and 4 year KaleidaGraph user.
+“We quickly generate time x voltage plots of human brain electrical activity using KaleidaGraph,” states Geoffrey Potts, Assistant Professor, Rice University and a KaleidaGraph user since 2003.
 “We create a graph template that fits the data of a specific experiment and then plug multiple datasets into that template, creating quick and easy waveform plots for data exploration and publication.”

 Download our free trial and follow the Quick Start guide to see how easy it is to create publication-quality plots.

 Ready to take a step up from Excel?

 See why so many of our customers stopped struggling with Excel and moved to KaleidaGraph for their graphing needs.